AndyOooh/event-dee-2/README.md

 This project is bootstrapped as a monorepo with [turborepo](https://turbo.build/).
 It includes four **apps**:

-- landing - an SSG Next.js 13 app.
+- landing - an SSG Next.js app.
-- app - a Next.js 13 app.
+- app - a Next.js app.
-- vite-storybook - a Storybook 7 app.
+- vite-storybook - a Storybook app.
-- firebase-cloud-functions - a firebase cloud functions backend.
+- firebase-cloud-functions - a Firebase Cloud Functions backend.

 It also includes five **packages** for shared configurations, types and UI components: